Faculty of Educational Sciences / Department of Teacher Education, University of Helsinki

 Students who come from different religious and worldview backgrounds and who are interested in questions related to the role of religions and worldviews in the public sphere and education.

-The course examines the issues from a multidisciplinary perspective, making use of religious studies, theology, gender studies, education, social sciences, education for diversity and social justice, anthropology and multicultural education.
+The course examines the issues from a multidisciplinary perspective, drawing on religious studies, theology, education, social sciences, education for diversity and social justice, as well as anthropology and multicultural education.
 Students of these fields – advanced Bachelor’s level or at a Master’s level – are warmly invited to take this course.
 Teacher education students are also especially welcome.

 5 = excellent 4 = very good 3 = good 2 = average 1 = poor 0 = fail.

 • Participation during lectures and in-class assignments (20%)

 • Reports (20%)